Rita Guarino: Juventus

-On 16 June 2017, Guarino was appointed head coach of Juventus Women.
-She led the team to their first ever Scudetto: both Juventus and Brescia finished the season tied at 60 points atop the League thus making a tie-breaker necessary.
-On 20 May 2018 in Novara Juventus beat Brescia 5–4 at penalty shoot-out winning the championship following their debut season in the league.
+On 16 June 2017, Guarino was appointed as head coach of Serie A Femminile club Juventus.
+She led the team to their first ever Scudetto: both Juventus and Brescia finished the season tied at 60 points at the top of the league, thus making a tie-breaker necessary.
+On 20 May 2018, Juventus beat Brescia 5–4 after the penalty shoot-out, winning their first championship in their debut season in the league.

-In 2018–19 they won their second consecutive league title and their first Coppa Italia.
-The following season, Juventus won their first Supercoppa Italiana and their third consecutive league title.
-In 2020–21, Juventus won their second Supercoppa Italiana and their fourth consecutive league title, making a perfect season with 22 victories out 22.
+In the 2018–19 season, Guarino led Juventus to the victory won their second consecutive league title and their first Coppa Italia.
+The following campaign, Juventus won their first Supercoppa Italiana and their third consecutive league title.
+In the 2020–21 season, Juventus won their second Supercoppa Italiana and their fourth consecutive league title, making a perfect season with 22 victories out 22.
+On 21 May 2021, Guarino announced that she would leave Juventus at end of the season.

 Inter Milan

-On 21 May 2021, Guarino announced that she would leave Juventus at end of the season.
-On 17 June 2021, Guarino was appointed head coach of Inter Women.
+On 17 June 2021, Guarino was appointed as head coach of Serie A club Inter Milan.

+On 29 June 2024, she terminated her contract with the club by mutual consent.

+West Ham United

+On 22 December 2025, Guarino was appointed as head coach of Women's Super League side West Ham United, signing an 18-month contract with the club.